maker-ATOM/Python-ROS/ROS2/README.md

 If we export a header that includes a header from a dependency, it will be needed by other packages that <build_depend> on ours.

 <b>exec_depend</b>
-This tag declares dependencies for shared libraries, executables, Python modules, launch scripts and other files required when running your package.
+This tag declares dependencies for shared libraries, executables, Python modules, launch scripts and other files required when running our package.

 <b>test_depend</b>
 This tag declares dependencies needed only by tests.
 Dependencies here should not be duplicated with keys specified by <build_depend>, <exec_depend>, or <depend>.